How to apply

 I was dropped for low scholarship.
 How do I apply to be reinstated to IAS?

-Students who have been dropped from for low scholarship can apply to be reinstated to IAS.
-To begin this process, email the IAS advisors and they will provide you with the prompt for your Reinstatement Letter as well as the required Reinstatement Form.
-Once those have been submitted the IAS Admissions Committee will review those documents and issue a reinstatement decision.
+Students who have been dropped for low scholarship can apply to be reinstated to IAS.
+To begin this process, email the IAS advisors, and they will provide you with the prompt for your Reinstatement Letter as well as the required Reinstatement Form.
+Once those have been submitted, the IAS Admissions Committee will review those documents and issue a reinstatement decision.